AI4Finance-Foundation/FinRL_Podracer/README.md

   This project can be regarded as [**FinRL**](https://github.com/AI4Finance-LLC/FinRL-Library) **2.0**: intermediate-level framework for full-stack developers and professionals.
 It is built on [ElegantRL](https://github.com/AI4Finance-LLC/ElegantRL) and [FinRL](https://github.com/AI4Finance-LLC/FinRL-Library)

-  We maintain an **elegant (lightweight, efficient and stable)** FinRL lib, allowing researchers and quant traders to develop algorithmic strategies easily.
+  We maintain an **elegant (lightweight, efficient and stable)** FinRL lib, helping researchers and quant traders to develop algorithmic strategies easily.

-  + **Lightweight**: The core codes have less than 800 code lines, using PyTorch and NumPy.
+  + **Lightweight**: The core codes are less than 800 lines and are based on PyTorch and NumPy.

   + **Efficient**: Its performance is comparable with [Ray RLlib](https://github.com/ray-project/ray).